bluesNbrews/ParseWebPage/README.md

 ## Recommended Environment / Setup

-MacOS or Linux with the following tree structure for Go files:
+Any OS with the following tree structure for Go files (screenshot below is on MacOS):

 ![ParseWebPage](https://github.com/bluesNbrews/ParseWebPage/blob/master/img/fileStructure.png)